Module 2 Quick Field Guide

 Most scanning mistakes are recoverable.
 These are not.
 Make them correctly in the field.

 - Georeferencing strategy.
-RTK must be configured and active before scanning begins.
-GCPs must be placed and marked during the scan.
-There is no way to add georeferencing to a completed scan.
-If a client requires absolute coordinates and you scan without georeferencing, the site must be re-scanned.
+RTK active before scanning, or GCPs placed and marked during the scan.
+There is no way to add georeferencing later.
+Miss it on a project that needs absolute coordinates and the site must be re-scanned.

 - Output pipeline.
-L2 Pro and K2 raw data can be processed through LixelStudio, LCC Studio, or both from a single scan session.
-No pre-scan configuration is needed to enable this.
-PortalCam raw data can only be processed in LCC Studio.
-However, confirm your project's required deliverables before scanning to ensure your field technique supports both outputs (adequate loop closures, camera data capture, and overlap).
+L2 Pro and K2 raw data feeds LixelStudio, LCC Studio, or both from one session.
+No pre-scan setting is needed, but confirm deliverables first so your technique supports both (loop closures, camera data, overlap).
+PortalCam goes to LCC Studio only.

 - Project naming convention.
-Inconsistent names across sessions cause fusion failures in post-processing.
-Decide and apply the convention before the first session of a multi-segment project.
+Inconsistent names across sessions cause fusion failures.
+Set the convention before the first session of a multi-segment project.

 Before You Leave Site

-A five-minute review at the site prevents hours of recovery work at the office.
+A five-minute review on site prevents hours of recovery at the office.

 - Scan stopped cleanly.
 The LED reached solid green before the device was powered off.